oaklandgit/pippy/README.md

 console=serial0,115200 console=tty1 root=PARTUUID=71603c9d-02 rootfstype=ext4 fsck.repair=yes rootwait modules-load=dwc2,g_ether quiet splash plymouth.ignore-serial-consoles cfg80211.ieee80211_regdom=US
 ```

+### STEP 3: Configure networking on the Pi
-**Here's the part that's not well documented elsewhere.**
+**Here's the part that I haven't found well documented elsewhere.**

-Without further configuration, there are two problems at this point.
+I had two problems at this point.
 1) The Pi would not cooperate with dynamic IP addresses and 2) The Pi could only handle one type of connection at a time, which means it couldn't access the Internet which connected to the iPad.
 Sort of a a dealbreaker.

 The solution is to set up the Pi with a static IP address for the USB mode, and two interfaces: "usb0" for allowing the iPad to connect to it and "wlan0" for giving itself access to the Interwebs.